Alcohol-related dementia: Epidemiology

 The onset of alcohol dementia can occur as early as age 30, although it is far more common that the dementia will reveal itself anywhere from age 50 to 70.
 The onset and the severity of this type of dementia is directly correlated to the amount of alcohol that a person consumes over their lifetime.

 Sex appears to be a risk factor for cognitive impairment, with females being more susceptible despite lower alcohol intake.

 A French study, looking at other studies of thousands of subjects, found that moderate alcohol consumption (up to four glasses of wine per week) was associated with lower levels of dementia, and vice versa.
 There is insufficient evidence to assume that alcohol is protective against dementia at any level of intake; some studies found the opposite effect, and the quality of evidence from current epidemiological studies is poor overall (since observational studies assessing health effects of alcohol intake cannot adequately control for confounding factors).

 Notable cases

 The Australian entertainer and "King of Comedy" Graham Kennedy had alcohol-related dementia at time of his death in 2005.

+American media personality Wendy Williams was reported to have alcohol-related dementia in December 2025.